 See section 260 for the time limit within which the Tribunal must make its determination.

-(2) A determination under this section may —
+(2) Subject to subsections (4) and (4a), a determination under this section may —

+(a) affirm the reviewable regulatory decision; or

-(a) affirm, set aside or vary the reviewable regulatory decision;
+(b) vary the reviewable regulatory decision; or

-(b) remit the matter back to the original decision maker to make the decision again, in accordance with any direction or recommendation of the Tribunal.
+(c) set aside the reviewable regulatory decision and remit the matter back to the original decision maker to make the decision again in accordance with any direction or recommendation of the Tribunal.

-(3) For the purposes of making a determination of the kind in subsection (2)(a), the Tribunal may perform all the functions and exercise all the powers of the original decision maker under this Law or the Rules.
+(3) For the purposes of making a determination of the kind in subsection (2)(a) or (b), the Tribunal may perform all the functions and exercise all the powers of the original decision maker under this Law or the Rules.

-(4) In deciding whether to remit a matter back to the original decision maker to make the decision again, the Tribunal must have regard to the nature and relative complexities of—
+(4) In deciding whether to remit a matter back to the original decision maker to make the decision again, other than in a case where the decision is a designated reviewable regulatory decision, the Tribunal must have regard to the nature and relative complexities of—

 (a) the reviewable regulatory decision; and